-Before we dive too deep into our data analytics guide, it is important to define “big data analytics.”
+Before we dive too deep into our data analytics guide, it is important to define “data analytics.”
 Generally speaking, big data refers to massive data sets that are too complicated to be processed and analyzed via traditional applications.

 Instead, analysts must use predictive tools and machine learning technologies to extract actionable insights from these data sets.

-Big data analytics are used for many purposes, such as digital marketing and project management.
-Businesses can also leverage big data analytics to predict likely outcomes of major events that will impact their bottom line.
+Data analytics are used for many purposes, such as digital marketing and project management.
+Businesses can also leverage data analytics to predict likely outcomes of major events that will impact their bottom line.

 For instance, data analytics can help a corporation project how a new product will perform upon release.